grantmcdermott/arch-tips/README.md

 Next time you launch RStudio, all of the fonts (including menu items) should now be correctly scaled.

+#### Linux console font

-One other thing I'll add explicitly here is how to change the default Linux Console font that appears when booting up (or when booting into TTY).
+Another thing I'll add explicitly here is how to change the default Linux Console font that appears when booting up (or when booting into TTY).
 First download the terminus fonts family:
 ```sh
 $ pac install terminus-font
 ```